aminrj/aminrj.github.io/_posts/2025-05-21-kubernetes-security-mistakes.md

 These aren't exotic vulnerabilities—they're **Monday morning mistakes** that happen in real production environments every day.

-## The Breach Simulation: When "Easy" Becomes Expensive
+## The breach simulation: when "easy" becomes expensive

 Here's what happened when I simulated an attack on my "vulnerable" setup: